chun-eric/okinawamee/README.md

 Day #4 - Main Collections Banner, Small Hero Banner and Bento Grid.

 This section will hard.
 There are few things to make.

 1. A resuable carousel component for the main collections and bento grid for medium screens and smaller.
 The Carousel is scrollable by mouse and hand drag.
 2. Setup dummy data for both main collections and bento grid.
 3. Think about the entire data for the products to build and where to store the data.
 Will it be here in my react project or do we use a headless CMS like Sanity to store and update all the data.

+Problems- Each column is measured at 600x800 but why does it overflow the parent container?

+Solution: Change it to h-[calc(100vh)].
+Previously it was set at h-[calc(100vh - 80px)] hence the overlap.